Declension: English-speaking perspective

-Thus it is demonstrated how different word orders preserving the original meaning are possible in an inflected language, while modern English relies on word order for meaning (but with a little flexibility).
+Different word orders preserving the original meaning are possible in an inflected language, while modern English relies on word order for meaning, with a little flexibility.
 This is one of the advantages of an inflected language.
 The English sentences above, when read without the made-up case suffixes, are confusing.

-These contrived examples are relatively simple, whereas actual inflected languages have a far more complicated set of declensions, where the suffixes (or prefixes, or infixes) change depending on the gender of the noun, the quantity of the noun, and other possible factors.
+These contrived examples are relatively simple, whereas actual inflected languages have a far more complicated set of declensions, where the suffixes (or prefixes or infixes) change depending on the gender of the noun, the quantity of the noun, and other possible factors.
 This complexity and the possible lengthening of words is one of the disadvantages of inflected languages.
 Notably, many of these languages lack articles.
 There may also be irregular nouns where the declensions are unique for each word (like irregular verbs with conjugation).
 In inflected languages, other parts of speech such as numerals, demonstratives, adjectives, and articles are also declined.